Austin's only 100% Eco-friendly screen printer

 Another thing that sets Under Pressure apart from the competition is our exclusive use of water-based fabric inks over industry standard plastisol and solvent inks.

 Plastisol inks might be easier to print with, but the production, use and disposal results in the release of Toxic chlorine-based chemicals.
 Additionally the chemicals needed to clean plastisol inks from screens and squeegees requires the use of harsh solvent chemicals that end up in the drain.
 This practice is so environmentally harmful that California issued a statewide ban of plastisol inks to prevent these chemicals from ending up in their water systems.
-With water-based inks we are able to use plant based cleaners and solvents to clean our screens with little to no environmental damage.
+With water-based inks we are able to use plant based cleaners and solvents to clean our screens with no environmental damage or impact.

 In addition to being a more environmentally friendly product, water-based inks are also much softer and smoother on a shirt vs plastisol and with water-based discharge we can reduce to feeling of ink on a shirt to almost nothing.
 The ink just feels like shirt material.
 In the end water-based inks are more difficult to print with, but we gladly put in the extra effort for the quality and environmental benefits.